Pasu4/animdustry/README.md

 [Downloads for windows/linux/android are available on the releases page.](https://github.com/Pasu4/animdustry/releases)

+An example for a mod can be found [here](https://github.com/Pasu4/animdustry-mod-template).

 # Compiling

 For information on compiling, please refer to [the original repository](https://github.com/Anuken/animdustry/blob/master/README.md#compiling).